 Employee benefits: The NWSA accrues unpaid vacation and sick leave benefit amounts as earned and payable upon termination.
 These benefits are accrued at current rates of compensation.
-Accrued vacation and sick leave are included in payroll and taxes payable and amounted to \$0.5 million and \$0.1 million, respectively, for each year, and are expected to be paid in the following year.
-Vacation and sick leave paid in 2023 were \$0.5 million and \$0.1 million, respectively.
+Accrued vacation and sick leave are included in payroll and taxes payable and amounted to \$0.5 million and \$0.1 million, respectively, at December 31, 2022, and \$0.5 million and \$0.2 million, respectively, at December 31, 2021, and are expected to be paid in 2023.
+Vacation and sick leave paid in 2022 and 2021 were \$0.5 million and \$0.1 million, respectively.

 The NWSA provides health care benefits for eligible employees through the HRA VEBA Trust, which is a nonprofit, multiple employer voluntary employees' beneficiary association (VEBA) authorized under Internal Revenue Code 501(c)(9).
 The HRA VEBA Trust offers a funded health reimbursement arrangement (HRA) plan available to certain governmental employers in the Northwest (Washington, Oregon, and Idaho).
 The Trust is managed by a Board of Trustees elected by the plan participants, participating employers, or the Board itself, depending on the Trustee position.
 The NWSA has two plans, one of which was closed to new employees hired after July 1, 2015, the second plan is open to all eligible employees.
-The NWSA contributed \$0.1 million to eligible employee VEBA accounts in 2023 and 2022.
+The NWSA contributed \$0.1 million to eligible employee VEBA accounts in 2021 and 2020.